agkr234/OBSAutoQLRefresher/README.md

 ## Installation
 1. Install Python 3.6
     - Don't forget to check the "Add Python 3.6 to PATH" when installing it.

 2. Download and load the script in *Scripts* window on OBS.
     - Go to *Tools* in menu bar > *Scripts* and add the script via "+" button on the bottom left courner.

-3. Install necessary libraries for the script using pip via Command prompt or bash or something.
+3. Install necessary libraries for the script using pip on CUI (Command prompt or bash or something).
     - Move to the directory where requirements.txt sits and execute `pip install -r requirements.txt`
       - if your system has multiple python versions, `py -3.6 -m pip install -r requirements.txt` may help.

 4. Set *Python Install Path* in Scripts window on OBS to your python 3.6's path.
-- The option is **not** in *Settings* window, but in *Python Settings* tab of *Scripts* window.
+    - Example: `C:/Users/Your User Name/AppData/Local/Programs/Python/Python36`

 5. Set *Steam Community URL* option to yours.
     - If you want to get the url on Steam client, right click on your profile page and click *Copy Page URL*.
     - You can open your Steam Community Profile page via *steam://url/SteamIDMyProfile*

 6. Set *Target Source* to the screen which captures Quake Live and volia.